Arkady Leokum: Tell Me Why series

+Beyond the books, Leokum's "Tell Me Why" later became a literacy and instructional series for use in classrooms, distributed by educational media content producer TMW Media Group Inc.

 Plays and novels

 In 1971 and 1972, PBS presented two Arkady Leokum plays as television specials, Enemies starring Sam Jaffe and Ned Glass; and Neighbors featuring Andrew Duggan, Jane Wyatt, and Cicely Tyson.
 Producer-Director Fielder Cook (1923-2003), who won Emmy Awards for producing Brigadoon and directing The Price, directed Leokum's social commentary.

 As a stage play, Enemies was written by Arkady Leokum; directed by Fielder Cook, an award-winning director of films and television dramas; produced by Lewis Freedman.
 It was originally broadcast by PBS in 1971 on its television program, Hollywood Television Theatre (KCET).
 "This humorous short play is based on the author's experiences as a waiter at a Catskills resort," stated the official PBS synopsis, in which "Oscar nominee Sam Jaffe (The Asphalt Jungle) portrays a humble, long-suffering New York Waiter who finally turns the tables on a regular, but intolerable, customer (Ned Glass) who delights in pestering him about the service.
 Both men are somewhat deceptive and the relationship between the two turns when it is revealed that the waiter is a skilled investor and an owner of the restaurant and building."
 As described in The Encyclopedia of Television Film Directors (Vol. 1) by Jerry Roberts, Enemies is a "sharply worded contemplation of the haves versus the have-nots."
 Neighbors, Roberts wrote, is about "boiling away race relations to reveal two very pointed examinations of the interpersonal relationships in marriages."